-Roadway Design Exceptions (CONTINGENCY - See Section F)
+10.3 Roadway Design Exceptions (Contingency)

-Consultant shall prepare up to 4 draft Roadway Design Exception Request(s) for the Project.
-The Design Exception Request(s) must be prepared using the Agency's standard Design Exception Request form or, if ADA related, the standard form defined in the Highway Design Manual.
+Consultant shall prepare up to 3 draft Roadway Design Exception Request(s) for the Project.
+The Design Exception Request(s) must be prepared using the standard Design Exception Request form defined in the Highway Design Manual.
 The final Design Exception Request(s) for the Project must be stamped and signed by the engineer of record.
 The Agency will coordinate final approval of the Design Exception Request(s).